 i2cdetect -y 0

-The makers of Raspberry Pi changed that 0 to an 1 when the model B was released.
+The makers of Raspberry Pi changed that 0 to a 1 when the model B was released.
 An easy way to remember is that any module with 256MB of RAM use 0, the others use 1.

 In either case, the output of the command would be similar to the following: